Science Fiction Film

 - It can (often) explore Ethical Dilemmas and Social Issues through speculative scenarios, providing a platform for discussing potential future challenges.

-- It can range from being a Cult Classic Science Fiction Film with a niche audience to being a Mainstream Science Fiction Film.
+- It can range from being a Cult Classic Science Fiction Film to being a Mainstream Science Fiction Film, depending on audience reach.

 - It can use Advanced Special Effects and CGI Technology to create visually stunning representations of advanced technologies and alien worlds.